Cauliflower Tabbouleh Salad

 Instructions

-• In a large bowl, toss all the ingredients and toss to coat.
-Cover the bowl tightly with saran wrap or transfer it to an airtight container and place it in the refrigerator.
-Allow the salad to rest for at least an hour to allow the flavors to meld.
-The tabbouleh will last in the refrigerator for up to five days.
+• Chill and Serve: Cover the bowl with plastic wrap or transfer the salad to an airtight container.
+Refrigerate for at least 1 hour to allow the flavors to meld.
+This salad can be stored in the fridge for up to 5 days.

 Notes